linyongver/PersonalWebsite/_pages/about.md

 \[**Recent Research**\] Impressed by foundation models (FMs) like CLIP and GPT, I am currently exploring calibration, forgetting, and hallucinations in large language models (LLMs).
 We found that these aspects are closely interconnected, all linked to OOD.

 ## Some exciting findings on OOD
 **Sprious feature diversification**: Contrary to the traditional belief that emphasizes the exclusive learning of invariant features for OOD, we found that incorporating diverse spurious features weakens their individual contributions, leading to improved overall OOD generalization performance.
-Our findings reveal many mysterious phenomena in OOD, such as why model averaging,  model zoo, and feature concatenation are so effective.
+Our findings reveal why model averaging,  model zoo, and feature concatenation are so effective.
 You can find a lot of new discoveries and results in the following link:[[link](https://arxiv.org/pdf/2309.17230.pdf)].

 # News
 * 2023.09, one paper was selected as a **SPOTLIGHT** presentation by NeurIPS 2023.